amdewitt/ChuShogiLite/README.md

 ## Custom Styling

 The 'chushogi-lite.css' file comes with many different variables found at the top of the file that can be customized, allowing for a variety of styling options.
-However, these must be customized within the file itself or by using &lt;style> tags, like so.
+However, these must be customized within the file itself (or altered in a copy which is used for the desired applets) or by using &lt;style> tags, like so.

 __&lt;style><br>
 .chuShogiLite {<br>